 College of Agriculture Study Abroad Fellowship

-You must have achieved at least sophomore standing, have a cumulative GPA of 2.75, be a US Citizen (or permanent US resident i.e. green card holder) and must be committed to enrollment for at least two additional semesters beyond their study abroad trip to apply for the Study Abroad Fellowship.
+Must be a student majoring in the College of Agriculture or Biosystems Engineering having achieved at least sophomore standing, have a cumulative GPA of 2.75, be a US Citizen (or permanent US resident i.e. green card holder) and must be committed to enrollment for at least two additional semesters beyond their study abroad trip to apply for the Study Abroad Fellowship.
 Please note: Students can only receive the Study Abroad Fellowship once during the academic career at Auburn University.

 The Study Abroad Fellowship requires a brief description of your proposed study abroad or international experience, including a travel itinerary and approximate budget.
 You must also provide a 250-word statement of how you expect your study abroad or international experience to benefit your career and current academic studies.
 The application also requires a listing of your previous international experiences, although prior international experience is not required.